tencentyun/qcloud-documents/product/数据库/数据传输服务DTS/3快速入门/数据迁移_en.md

 -  **If, during binlog synchronization, a user creates an Event in the source instance and an account that is not used for DTS data migration is specified as DEFINER for this event, an error will occur if super permission is unavailable.**

 ### 1.3 Database Supported for Migration
-- Data migration from self-built CVM MySQL databases in basic network and VPC network to CDB instances.
+- Data migration from self-built CVM MySQL databases in basic network and VPC network to TencentDB instances.

-- Data migration from MySQL databases with public network IP/Port to CDB instances.
+- Data migration from MySQL databases with public network IP/Port to TencentDB instances.

-- Data migration from MySQL databases with access to Tencent Cloud via VPN or direct connection to CDB instances.
+- Data migration from MySQL databases with access to Tencent Cloud via VPN or direct connection to TencentDB instances.

 ### 1.4 Check the Following Items in Advance
-1. Check if any database table with the same name as the target CDB instance exists, to avoid conflict;
+1. Check if any database table with the same name as the target TencentDB instance exists, to avoid conflict;
 2. Check database version.
 Cloud migration is supported for MySQL 5.1/5.5/5.6.
-As MySQL 5.1 is no longer supported by Tencent Cloud CDB, it is recommended that you update MySQL 5.1 to MySQL 5.5 first, then migrate data to CDB for MySQL 5.5.
-Of course, you can also use DTS data migration tool to directly migrate data from local MySQL 5.1 to Tencent Cloud CDB for MySQL 5.5.
+As MySQL 5.1 is no longer supported by Tencent Cloud TencentDB, it is recommended that you update MySQL 5.1 to MySQL 5.5 first, then migrate data to TencentDB for MySQL 5.5.
+Of course, you can also use DTS data migration tool to directly migrate data from local MySQL 5.1 to Tencent Cloud TencentDB for MySQL 5.5.
-3. Check the capacity of target CDB instance, which must be larger than that of the source instance;
+3. Check the capacity of target TencentDB instance, which must be larger than that of the source instance;
 4. Create a migration account in the source MySQL database (this is not required if you already have an authorized account for data migration);

 			GRANT ALL PRIVILEGES ON *. * TO "migration account" @ "%" IDENTIFIED BY "migration password";